-By Aaron Lee.
-Last Updated 19th February 2021.
+By Mark Ainsdale.
+Last Updated 27th May 2021.
 In this comprehensive guide, we are going to take a look at brain injury compensation claims.
-After taking the time to read our guide, you will gain a greater understanding of the claims process, how a personal injury solicitor could be of service, and, more importantly, how a brain injury compensation could be a suitable course of action after an accident that wasn’t your fault.
+After taking the time to read our guide, you will gain a greater understanding of the claims process, how a personal injury solicitor could be of service, and, more importantly, how brain injury compensation could be a suitable course of action after an accident that wasn’t your fault.

 A brain injury can be a debilitating injury that can have devastating effects on our lives and future.
-From the most minor injuries to severe brain damage, symptoms can greatly reduce our quality of life, and the ability to live normal everyday lives.
+From minor injuries to severe brain damage, symptoms can greatly reduce our quality of life and the ability to live normal lives.
 For this reason, it is no surprise then that people who have had a brain injury as a result of an accident that was not their fault choose to pursue a brain injury claim against those who were responsible.